kiril-chilingarashvili/sample-identity-server-4-angular-5/README.md

 # Sample showcasing Identity Server 4 with .NET Core endpoint working with Angular 5 on the front end

+# TL;DR

+On windows - run `run.cmd` to start both backends and one frontend, and to open fronend url in a browser

 # Backend

+## Identity server

+- Change directory to ./back/identity-server
+- Run `dotnet run` to start a server on port 5000

+## API

+- Change directory to ./back/api
+- Run `dotnet run` to start a API on port 5001

 # Frontend